Do you want to drive your SUV beyond where the road ends? Then invest in an all-terrain tire, and you will conquer anything the journey throws at you.

 On the road, the tire performs excellently and is very quiet, which is a challenge with most all-terrain tires.
 The tire delivers impressive braking and cornering abilities on the road.

 On wet surfaces, the circumferential grooves and lateral grooves get into action for adequate water evacuation to boost wet traction and reduce hydroplaning.

 On ice and snowy conditions, the tires deliver average performance.
 The performance isn’t close to what you’d get when driving on winter tires.

-The Pirelli Scorpion ATR Tire comes with a 50,000-mile treadwear warranty over unlimited time, just like the ATR Plus.
+The Pirelli Scorpion ATR Tire has a 50,000-mile treadwear warranty over unlimited time, just like the ATR Plus.
 However, this warranty does not cover the LT sizes.
-If the rear and front wheel differ in size the warranty is 25,000 miles.
+If the rear and front wheels differ in size, the warranty is 25,000 miles.

 What this means is that if you use the tire properly and the treadwear wears out before hitting 50,000 miles, the Pirelli will prolate the remaining mileage.
 Compared to other tires in this category, ATR’s treadwear warranty is a bit lower, but very few tires cover for unlimited time

 |DISCOVERER AT3 XLT||6 Years / 60,000 Miles|

 |WILDPEAK A/T TRAIL||5 Years / 65,000 Miles|

 Where is the Pirelli Scorpion ATR Tire Made?